27 Low or No-Budget Digital Marketing Ideas for Small Businesses

 What is the cheapest form of digital marketing?

 Content marketing is usually the cheapest.
-Posting regularly on social media, writing helpful blogs, and using free tools like Canva or Mailchimp can go a long way, without costing anything.
+Posting regularly on social media, writing helpful blogs, and using free tools like Google Business Profile or Canva can go a long way without costing anything upfront.

 Can I do digital marketing without money?